jennbbennett/code-challenge/README.md

 from the root directory.

-To print the matrix in the console with num set to 24, simply type:
+To print the matrix in the console with the integer set to 24, simply type:

  ```bash
  node spiralMatrix.js